IELTS Speaking topic - Job and career #2 - EngExam.info

 Model answer

-About a decade ago when I had just started working for a local air company as an accountant, upper management approached me with a rather lucrative offer.
-They were offering company-paid pilot training for people under 30 who had good command of English.
+About a decade ago when, I had just started working for a local air company as an accountant, upper management approached me with a rather lucrative offer.
+They were offering company-paid pilot training for people under 30 who had a good command of English.
 The company would later guarantee employment with good career prospects.

 I was very tempted to take the offer, but something clicked in me and I turned it down at the last second.
-First and foremost, a life of a pilot is very nomadic by nature – you are always on the move, you are everywhere – and nowhere.
+First and foremost, the life of a pilot is very nomadic by nature – you are always on the move, you are everywhere – and nowhere.
 Secondly, it is a lot of responsibility – piloting a ship with over two hundred people onboard would be too much for me.
 Finally, I kind of enjoyed my accounting position at the time.
 Although it wasn’t the most glamorous of occupations, it paid well and I knew the trade like no one else.

 IELTS Speaking Part 3